 Be sure that your essay is persuasive — that means that it will really convince the judges!
 Tell why you want to go, why this place is so special, and most important of all, why the judges should choose YOU!

 I’ll follow up next with prompts for narrative and explanatory/informative writing as well as a set of picture prompts!

-For more writing resources, such as these activities for the revising step of the writing process, check out the Writing Process section of my Teachers Pay Teachers store:
+For more writing resources, such as these activities for the revising and proofreading steps of the writing process, check out the Writing Process section of my Teachers Pay Teachers store: